mnaberez/softbox/bios/README.md

 Several BIOS versions are available.
 The dates were taken from the version strings inside them.

+ - `1981-09-08` is the September 8, 1981 version.
+It was found by Nils
+   Eilers in a very early SoftBox (brown case, one LED, PCB slides in on rails, PCB is very different from all others found).

  - `1981-10-27` is the October 27, 1981 version.
-It was found in
+It was found by Mike
-   an early version of the SoftBox hardware (brown case with three LEDs).
+   Naberezny in an early SoftBox (brown case, three LEDs, no rails inside).

  - `1983-06-09` is the June 9, 1983 version.
-This version adds CBM 8250
-   support but a bug in the `ieeenum` routine causes it to fail for tracks 100+.
+It was found by Mike Naberezny in a later SoftBox (beige case with three LEDs, like all HardBox units found).
+This version adds CBM 8250 support but a bug in the `ieeenum` routine causes it to fail for tracks 100+.
 It is believed that SSE produced a later BIOS to fix this bug but it has not been found.

  - `bios` is not an original BIOS from SSE.
 It is a present-day version based on `1983-06-09` that fixes CBM 8250 support.